Eniiwinner/mongodb-work/README.md

-MongoDB deployment for group21 project
+MongoDB deployment for group21 project.